larsrh/website/_articles/srilanka/coast.md

 The former is one of their characteristic dishes, literally a _lump of rice_ wrapped in a banana leaf.
 Definitely an interesting experience in an interesting environment.

-In the afternoon, we went to the central bank's economic history museum.
-The opening times were confusing and contradictory, but we were allowed to browse for about half an hour before they closed.
+In the afternoon, we went to the central bank's economic history museum.[^cb] The opening times were confusing and contradictory, but we were allowed to browse for about half an hour before they closed.

 We walked along the nearby park and beach, called Galle Face.